sungnga/react-ecommerce/README.md

 	- Create a route using get() method with 3 arguments
 		- 1st arg is the path: `'/secret/:userId'`
 		- 2nd arg is the require signin middleware: `requireSignin`
-		- 3rd arg is a function that responds with the user info, in json format, coming from `req.profile`
+		- 3rd arg is a function that sends back a json response with the user info coming from `req.profile`
 - In app.js file:
 	- Import user routes: `const userRoutes = require('./routes/user')`
 	- Use user routes as routes middleware: `app.use('/api', userRoutes)`